FirestormAngel/raspberry-documentation/README.md

 ### Chapter 0x06: Installing and configuring components for Wifi 802.11ac with WPA2-PSK
-in progress, also subject to change

 In this chapter we are going to install the hostapd, an essential component for making your Raspberry Pi 4 a wifi access point.
+This will enable the wlan0 adapter on the raspberry to act like a accesspoint.

-* **Advice** This step will only enable the hostapd and make it start broadcasting its ssid name.
+* **Advice** This chapter will only enable the hostapd and make it start broadcasting its ssid name.
-* **Advice** Chapter 0x07, 0x08 are required to make the access point work.
+* **Advice** Chapter 0x07, 0x08 are required to make the access point start moving traffic through it.
 * **Advice** You will need to disable the wpa_supplicant.service

-If you are using your Raspberry Pi 4, wifi to connect to another accesspoint, now is the time to stop doing that.
+If you are using your Raspberry Pi 4, wifi to connect to another accesspoint, this will stop it from doing that.
+From now on your eth0 interface will be the outside/transit interface.

+Lets get started

 Update and upgrade your OS, then install the Wifi AccessPoint daemon.
 ```bash